Before we get into growing your email list, it’s important to understand why you should care about email as a channel.

 That’s why things like desktop vs. mobile campaigns, where the traffic is coming from, location, and history are so important.

-Check out your analytics to see your top performing posts and use that as content for your lead magnets.
+Check out your analytics using the right tools to see your top performing posts and use that as content for your lead magnets.

 You can use all these data points to target your email subscription forms to the right people.
 Find out which types of campaigns work best for each of your segments and build the experience to match.